chalatz/tours/pages/quick-facts/movies.md

     image:
       path: img/rhodes_movies/rhodes_movies_6_mod.jpg
       alt: Movies of Rhodes Greece , Rhodes private tours
+      body: ''
     body: |-
       - A dramatization of the life of 16th century Greek painter, Domenicos Theotokopoulos, who, in search of freedom and love, sets off from Crete and goes to Venice and finally Toledo...
 Filmed in the Old Town.
       - **Cast.
 Nick Ashdon, Juan Diego Botto, Laia Marull, Lakis Lazopoulos.**
       - **Director: Yannis Smaragdis**
+  title: ''
+  desc: ''
+  gallery_rows: []
 - desc: "**We just hope this list will get even longer within time and that more films and box-office hits will be shot on our extraordinary island of Rhodes.
 Just sit back and enjoy them!**"
+  title: ''
+  gallery_rows: []
+  movies: []
 - title: Books about Rhodes Island
-  desc: Although Rhodes is a relatively small island (the fourth in Greece), its
+  desc: Although Rhodes is a relatively small island (the fourth in Greece), its location
-    location between East and West, close to Asia Minor, made Rhodes a crossroads of cultures and continents, and of course, through the centuries became an island rich in history.
+    between East and West, close to Asia Minor, made Rhodes a crossroads of cultures and continents, and of course, through the centuries became an island rich in history.
 Bellow are some famous books about Rhodes, which can help the reader to get a clean and thorough overview of the historical and political situations in Rhodes through the centuries.
   classes: photo-tour__standout
+  gallery_rows: []
+  movies: []
 - movies:
   - title: 'Rhodes in Modern Times: Cecil Torr in 1887'
     image:
       path: img/rhodes_books/rhodes_books_1_mod.jpg
       alt: Books about Rhodes Island Greece, Private Tours
+      body: ''
     body: "- Cecil Torr's book on Rhodes: \"Rhodes in Modern Times\" was first published in 1887.
 In the book Torr provides an account of the story of Byzantine Rhodes and the times of the Knights of St John, including the extraordinary events